 Learn the key benefits of a proprietary cryopreservation media intended for preserving cell and gene therapies for regenerative medicine applications.

-Explore the testing of novel cryoprotectants inspired by natural antifreeze protein structure on hematopoietic cells.
+Explore the testing of novel cryoprotectants inspired by natural antifreeze protein structure on hematopoietic cells that can replace the use of dimethyl sulfoxide (DMSO).

 Learn about technology being developed to increase time for donated organs to reach their recipients using a chemically derived solution that mimics naturally occurring processes in plants and animals.